laughing0li/TechniqueFinder/AdminGuide.md

 To use minimise the HTML markup, enter in your text with the "Source" button enabled (click on "Source" in top LH corner).

+With the "Description" fields it is expected that HTML will be in full use, so the "Source" button can be disabled.

 ## Changing a Technique&#39;s text and images: which fields to edit in the Admin Pages

 This section is a map from the text and images you see in the public web pages to the fields that can be modified in the admin pages.